vercel/swr-site/pages/docs/arguments.md

 # Arguments

 By default, `key` will be passed to `fetcher` as the argument.
-These 3 lines of code do the same thing:
+So the following 3 expressions are equivalent:

 ```js
 useSWR('/api/user', () => fetcher('/api/user'))